AutoPulse: Criticism

-The AutoPulse has received a fair amount of criticism surrounding its battery life, bulk, and studies suggesting poor survival to hospital discharge.
+The AutoPulse has received criticism surrounding its battery life, bulk, and studies suggesting poor survival to hospital discharge.
 The most notable case of such issues can be found in the news reports of the resuscitation of Prince Friso after he and his companion were caught in an avalanche.
 In that case, the AutoPulse batteries failed after only 9 and 15 minutes.

 Studies have also failed to show an increase in survival to hospital discharge.
 During the ASPIRE trial (the first multi-centered, randomized trial with large enrollment), the survival to hospital discharge rates decreased from 9.9% with manual CPR to approximately 5%.
 Because of these findings, the ethics review board terminated the study.
 However, some researchers question the validity of the ASPIRE protocol.
 The CIRC study results additionally indicate that the AutoPulse increases the time before first defibrillation and decrease the average compressions per minute in comparison with manual CPR.
 Overall, the study shows no improvement over high quality manual CPR.

 Several cases have been reported where the AutoPulse has caused additional injury to patients receiving compressions from the device.